helixge/TbcBank.EcommerceClient.Net/README.md

     (if provided by TBC)

-## Create client
+### Create client
 ```csharp
 var client = new TbcBankEcommerceClient(clientOptions);
 ```

-## Use the API
+## Methods
 * **RegisterTransactionAsync**
-  Register transaction for single use.
+  Register payment transaction with the specified amount for single use.
 Once transaction id is retreieved, call ```GetClientRedirectUrl()``` method and navigate the user to the corresponding URL.

 * **RegisterTransactionAndGetReoccuringPaymentIdAsync**
-  Register transaction and save information for future transactions.
+  Register payment transaction with specified amount and save information for future transactions.
 This feature should be enabled by TBC.
 Once transaction id is retreieved, call ```GetClientRedirectUrl()``` method and navigate the user to the corresponding URL.

 * **RegisterTransactionAndGetReoccuringPaymentIdWithoutChargeAsync**
-  ...
+  Register a request to save card information for future transactions without charging the card.
+This feature should be enabled by TBC.
+Once transaction id is retreieved, call ```GetClientRedirectUrl()``` method and navigate the user to the corresponding URL.

 * **GetClientRedirectUrl**
   Once the transation is registered and the corresponding ID is retrieved from TBC, call this method to retrieve URL where the user should be redirected to in order to enter card details and complete the transaction